placebeyondtheclouds/gpu-home-server/README.md

 #### pin the kernel version

-if it's not pinned it would break the NVIDIA driver after the kernel update.
+if it's not pinned, NVIDIA driver kernel module would break after the kernel update.

 ```bash
 uname -r